kkos2/display-environment/README.md

 * apps/admin/display-admin-client
 * apps/api/display-api-service
 * apps/client/display-client
+* apps/integration/kk-display-integration

 ## Platform.sh configuration

-As mentioned above the deployment is split up into three individual platform.sh "apps".
+As mentioned above the deployment is split up into four individual platform.sh "apps".

 ### Admin and Client

 Both of these apps are React apps, and as such are static and does not require any dynamic server-side scripting.

+### API

+The backend API-server that stores and mutates the state of the OSDisplay installation.

+### KK Display Integration

+Backend server that extracts information from various KK information systems and uses the OS2Display API to update slides with this information.

 ## Updating submodules